ssec/polar2grid/py/polar2grid/doc/source/dev_guide/json_input.rst

 Create Geotiffs from remapped JSON
 ----------------------------------

-Once you have a gridded scene, you can run any Polar2Grid backend on that data.
+Once you have a gridded scene, you can run any Polar2Grid writer on that data.
 Here is an example of creating a geotiff::

     $POLAR2GRID_HOME/ShellB3/bin/p2g_backend gtiff -vv --scene my_grid_scene.json